A candidate coherent radio flash following a neutron star merger: Modelling the emission

+Instead of a black hole, we consider a millisecond magnetar origin for the observed emission, similar to the theorised progenitors of FRBs \citep{petroff2022}.
+Due to event rates, only a very small fraction of FRBs can come from millisecond magnetars formed via binary mergers, however more millisecond magnetars are also expected to be formed via superluminous supernovae and long GRBs \citep{kasen2010,metzger2011}.
+In previous works \citep[e.g. ][]{rowlinson2013}, it has been shown that the X-ray light curves of many short GRBs have a prolonged energy injection phase, which is consistent with spin-down emission from a newly formed magnetar.

-In previous works\cite{rowlinson2013}, it has been shown that the X-ray light curves of many short GRBs have a prolonged energy injection phase, which is consistent with spin-down emission from a newly formed magnetar.
-Using the magnetar spin-down relations\cite{zhang2001} and assuming a factor, $f\sim3.45$, which encompasses the beaming angle and efficiency uncertainties\cite{rowlinson2019}, we fit the restframe light curve of GRB 201006A using existing methods\cite{rowlinson2013, rowlinson2019}.
-We find that the restframe X-ray light curve of GRB 201006A is well fit by a spinning down magnetar, with a magnetic field $39^{+61}_{-16} \times 10^{15}$ G and initial spin period of $42^{+17}_{-7}$ ms. In Figure \ref{fig:BP_plot}, we show this magnetar in relation to other short GRB magnetar candidates fitted using the same method\cite{rowlinson2013}.
+The 0.3--10 keV BAT-XRT light curve of GRB 201006A was transformed into a 1--10,000 keV restframe light curve, using the redshift of 0.58 obtained from the DM analysis, using existing methods \citep{rowlinson2013}, and is shown in Figure \ref{fig:restframe_lc}.
+Using the magnetar spin-down relations \citep{zhang2001} and assuming a factor, $f\sim3.45$, which encompasses the beaming angle and efficiency uncertainties \citep{rowlinson2014}, and assuming a remnant mass of 2.1$M_{\odot}$, we fit the restframe light curve of GRB 201006A using existing methods \citep{rowlinson2013, rowlinson2014}.
+We find that the restframe X-ray light curve of GRB 201006A is well fit by a spinning down magnetar, with a magnetic field $39^{+61}_{-16} \times 10^{15}$ G and initial spin period of $42^{+17}_{-7}$ ms. In Figure \ref{fig:BP_plot}, we show this magnetar in relation to other short GRB magnetar candidates fitted using the same method \citep{rowlinson2013}.
 The magnetar fitted using the X-ray data from GRB 201006A is consistent with the rest of the population of magnetars fitted using X-ray data from short GRBs.

-We can predict the spin period of the newly formed magnetar at the rest frame time the radio flare was emitted (48 minutes after formation) using the fitted initial spin period and magnetic field strength\cite{rowlinson2017}.
-We find the spin period of the magnetar at this time to be $481^{+1236}_{-280}$ ms. Interestingly, this is comparable to the 217 ms intrinsic periodicity observed during the 3 second FRB\cite{chime2022}.
+We can predict the spin period of the newly formed magnetar at the rest frame time the radio flare was emitted (48 minutes after formation) using the fitted initial spin period and magnetic field strength \citep{rowlinson2017}.
+We find the spin period of the magnetar at this time to be $481^{+1236}_{-280}$ ms. Interestingly, this is comparable to the 217 ms intrinsic periodicity observed during the 3 second FRB \citep{chime2022}.